Total Board Feet

 Project Breakdown

 If you are used to buying construction pine at a big-box hardware store, making the jump to a professional lumber yard can be a confusing experience.
 At a hardware store, lumber is sold by the "linear foot" or per piece.
 But when you want to buy premium hardwoods like walnut, cherry, or maple for furniture building, you step into the world of volume pricing.
+For the batch-style takeoff that mirrors this page, our board feet calculator handles multi-board totals, while a quick cubic feet calculator helps when you are translating stock into pure volume for shipping or storage math.

 Hardwood is sold by the Board Foot (BF).
 This means you are paying for the total three-dimensional volume of the wood, not just its length.
 Our comprehensive Board Foot Calculator eliminates the complicated mental math from your lumber runs.
 By entering your board dimensions and your local mill's pricing, this tool instantly calculates your exact volume and total project cost, ensuring you never overpay for your materials.